huhanwj/linux-5.8-csi/README.md

-# linux-5.12-csi
+# linux-5.8-csi
-This project aims to make the Atheros CSI Tool developed by Wirless And Networked Distributed Sensing (WANDS) system group @ NTU, Singapore work on newer linux kernel (i.e. 5.12 in our project).
+This project aims to make the Atheros CSI Tool developed by Wirless And Networked Distributed Sensing (WANDS) system group @ NTU, Singapore work on newer linux kernel (i.e. 5.8 backport in our project).

 ## Notice for downloading this repository